 Modules consist of a combination of lectures and related practical work, ensuring that the theory and concepts introduced are reinforced by hands-on experience, using real-world examples drawn from a variety of subject areas.
-Students gain considerable experience of commercial GIS and remote sensing software as well as exposure to open source packages, and skills such as problem-solving and academic and report writing are extensively practiced.
-Modules are assessed by coursework such as practical and project reports, presentations and quizzes and tests.
+Students gain considerable experience of commercial and open-source GIS and remote sensing software, and skills such as problem-solving and academic report writing are extensively practiced.
+Modules are assessed by coursework such as project reports, practical write-ups, presentations and online discussions, quizzes and tests.
 There are no formal university examinations.

 The Masters degree in Geographic Information Systems consists of the eight taught modules of the Postgraduate Diploma in addition to a substantial piece of independent research, presented in the form of a research paper which may, with the agreement of your supervisor, be submitted for publication by an academic journal.